ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

-We preferred modifying the existing extension, since this is a very small change to require its own extension, linear constraints are very strongly thematically related to linear types, the ``-XLinearTypes`` extension is still evolving anyway, and the chance is fully backward compatible.
+We preferred modifying the existing extension, since this is a very small change to require its own extension, linear constraints are very strongly thematically related to linear types, the ``-XLinearTypes`` extension is still evolving anyway, and the change is fully backward compatible.

 Unrestricted modifier for constraints